 where (i-o),N is the enrichment between an individual trophic amino acid i and source amino acid o for aquatic phytoplankton and (i-o), V represents the trophic enrichment of seagrass which are vascular plants (Appendix S1: Table S2).

-Quantifying bottom-up drivers of foraging
+Quantifying bottom-up drivers of trophic position

 To identify the most important explanatory variables of ocean condition and prey availability on predator trophic position, we fit two sets of candidate models using a multi-amino acid (glutamic acid, aspartic acid, alanine, proline, valine) hierarchical model.
 We selected 12 putative explanatory variables based on the length of the time series and divided them a priori into our two categories of interest, ocean condition and prey availability, representing our expected primary forcing mechanisms (Appendix S1: Tables S3 & S4).
-We fit the candidate models to trophic position and covariate data, and the candidate model set included a null and location-only model (Appendix 1: Tables S4 & S5).
+We fit the candidate models to trophic position and covariate data, and the candidate model set included a null and location-only model (Appendix S1: Tables S4 & S5).
 Location (Salish Sea or coastal Washington) was included as a factor in all candidate models except the null model.
 Due to the correlation between the multivariate El Niño Southern Oscillation index and the Pacific Decadal Oscillation only one of these covariates were included in a single model.
 All timeseries were standardized around a mean of 0 and standard deviation of 1.
 To avoid collinearity, no more than four covariates (including location) were included in an individual model.